-- A Local Aggregate Assessment (LAA) is an annual assessment of the demand for and supply of aggregates in a particular mineral planning authority's (MPA) area.
-This LAA for Surrey for the 2022 calendar year is prepared by the MPA in accordance with national policy and guidance (NPPF para 213 and NPPG planning for aggregate minerals) and supplementary guidance adopted by the South East England Aggregates Working Party (SEEAWP). - 2.
-When preparing an LAA, the MPA are required to set an Aggregate Provision Rate (APR) (sometimes referred to as an LAA Rate).
-The APR is a forecast of future aggregate demand, and is determined based on the MPA's judgement, considering factors including 10-year average sales, sale trends and other relevant local information. - 3.
-The MPA have worked closely with SEEAWP in producing this LAA.
-As such, the summary dashboard has been modified from previous years to provide consistency with the LAAs of other MPAs in the South East of England.
-For the remainder of the LAA, all figures are set out in million tonnes, rounded to two decimal places for consistency with Surrey's previous LAAs and the figures set out in the Surrey Minerals Plan Core Strategy 2011 (SMP) and the Surrey Minerals Plan Primary Aggregates Development Plan Document 2011 (PADPD).
+- A Local Aggregate Assessment (LAA) is an annual assessment of the demand for and supply of aggregates in a particular Mineral Planning Authority (MPA) area.
+This LAA for Surrey for the 2023 calendar year has been prepared by the MPA in accordance with national policy and guidance (National Planning Policy Framework 2024 (NPPF) paragraph 226 and the National Planning Practice Guidance (NPPG) planning for aggregate minerals) and adopted by the South East England Aggregates Working Party (SEEAWP). - 2.
+When preparing an LAA, the MPA is required to set an Annual Provision Rate (APR) (sometimes referred to as an LAA Rate).
+The APR is a forecast of future aggregate demand and is determined based on relevant factors including 10-year average sales, sales trends and other relevant local information. - 3.
+The MPA have worked closely with SEEAWP in preparing this LAA.
+The summary dashboard was modified in the 2022 LAA to provide consistency with the LAAs of other MPAs in the South East of England, and the approach for the 2023 LAA remains consistent.
+For the remainder of the LAA, all figures are set out in million tonnes, rounded to two decimal places for consistency with Surrey's previous LAAs and the figures set out in the Surrey Minerals Plan Core Strategy 2011 (SMCS) and the Surrey Minerals Plan Primary Aggregates DPD 2011 (PADPD).